 Start by filling your jar about half way to 3/4 way full with dried calendula flowers.

-Then take your chosen oil and fill up the jar the rest of the way.
-Leave about an inch head space.
+Then take your chosen carrier oil and fill up the jar the rest of the way.
+Leave about an inch head space at the top of the jar.

 Tighten the lid on to your jar and gently shake to mix up the oil and flowers.
 If there were a lot of air bubbles you might need to top off the jar once it settles.

-Now at this point, there are 2 options for infusing your oil.
+Now at this point, there are 2 options for infusing your calendula oil.

 - Solar infusion